 • Auction Market Demand: Some investment-grade Chardonnays regularly appear at Sotheby’s, Christie’s, and other global wine auctions, achieving record-breaking sales.

-Despite its strong investment track record, Chardonnay has some challenges compared to red wine investments:
+Despite its strong investment track record, Chardonnay does come with some challenges compared to red wine investments, and it pays to know them before committing capital.

 • Market Liquidity: While Burgundy Chardonnays sell well at auction, they do not have the same turnover rate as Bordeaux or Burgundy reds.